 How to setup a custom assets domain

-The following tutorial shows the how you can setup your own domain for Storyblok’s assets using Amazon AWS.
-If you don’t have a Amazon AWS account yet signup here.
+The following tutorial shows how you can set up your own domain for Storyblok’s assets using Amazon AWS if you don’t have an Amazon AWS account yet, signup here.

-Create a CloudFront distribution and defining following settings:
+Create a CloudFront distribution and define the following settings:

-Leave the default value for the rest of the settings, except for the cache behavior that will require some work.
+Leave the default value for the rest of the settings, except for the cache behavior, which will require some work.

 To achieve that you can proceed in 2 ways: a cache policy or the legacy settings.